Lechuza Trio Self-Watering Planter for Easy Gardening

 amandastarr11 at hotmail dot com

-3. Amanda Mollenhour says:
+Amanda Mollenhour

 I learned that you can download the instructions on their website in PDF form (handy for me, the loser of all things!)